How do I setup QAPconnect for another file manager?

 %Path% between double-quotes if it includes at least one space.
 If in your file manager,

-%Path% should never be enclosed, set NeverQuotes to "1".
+%Path% should never be enclosed, set NeverQuotes to "1" (without the double-quotes).

 3. Save this file.
-In QAP, close and re-open the Options dialog box to reflect your changes in QAPconnect.ini.
+In QAP, click the Refresh applications list to reflect your changes in QAPconnect.ini.
 You can now select your newly added file manager.